AngelikaFrontEnd/Dynamic-email-campaign-SFMC_/readme1.md

 I worked as an **Email Developer (Salesforce Marketing Cloud)**.
 In practice, that meant:

 * **Building email templates from scratch** — responsive, table-based HTML with inline CSS that renders correctly in all major email clients, including older versions of Outlook.
-* **Connecting templates to data** — using AMPscript functions (`Lookup`, `LookupRows`) to pull subscriber details from Data Extensions: first name, language, card status, credit limit, and more.
+* **Connecting templates to data** — using AMPscript functions (`Lookup`, `LookupRows`) to pull subscriber details from Data Extensions: first name, language, card status and credit limit, but also behavioral signals — eStatement status (`Estatement_Ind`), a new card opened or a product change within the last 9 months — which decided which sections and offers each client saw.
 * **Writing conditional logic** — `IF/ELSE` rules that show or hide content blocks, buttons, and legal disclaimers depending on the subscriber's profile.
 * **Testing with real data** — using SFMC's Subscriber Preview to switch between test records and confirm that personalization, language versions, and masked card numbers all display correctly.
 * **Rendering tests** — running every template through **Litmus / Email on Acid** across hundreds of device and email client combinations.
+* * **Cross-team collaboration** — aligning data availability and segmentation logic with the Marketing Automation and Data Science teams, and implementing QA feedback.

 ---